alephlm/lake-map/README.md

 ___
 ### Swagger:
-- To access swagger UI go to http://localhost:5000/swagger
+- To access swagger UI go to http://localhost:5000/swagger.
-- To access swagger api go to: http://localhost:5000/swagger/v1/swagger.json
+- To access swagger api go to: http://localhost:5000/swagger/v1/swagger.json.

 ___
 ### Running Tests:
-- To run unit tests use the command `dotnet test`
+- To run unit tests use the command `dotnet test`.